VJZ-Corp/vjz-corp.github.io/README.md

 - *Search Tool*: when you need to search for a solution online (google search).

 You can get Toolboxal for free at [https://github.com/VJZ-Corp/Toolboxal](https://github.com/VJZ-Corp/Toolboxal).

+# *memdbgvis*
+Memory Debug Visualizer (*memdbgvis*) is a powerful read-only Java debugger that enables programmers to visualize the state of their program's memory at runtime.
+With Memory Debug Visualizer, programmers can fine tune the placement of breakpoints in order to closely examine memory contents.
+Whether you are a novice or experienced programmer, Memory Debug Visualizer empowers you to efficiently identify and address memory-related issues in Java.
+It has the following features:

+- The Line Number of Invocation indicates the line number to which the visualization corresponds, reflecting the placement of the associated breakpoint.
+- The Call Stack view displays the complete call stack of the current thread along with every method pertaining to the call stack.
+- The Current Thread of Invocation presents the current thread and priority from which *memdbgvis* was invoked.
+- The Runtime Memory Metrics display provides runtime metrics of your program, enabling you to diagnose the performance of the JVM.
+- The Local Variables tab displays variables in the current method, capturing the stack frame's state for the programmer's reference.
+Additionally, the reference this is highlighted in blue to indicate whether the stack frame is for an instance or static method.
+- The Static Fields tab shows debuggee's relevant static fields.
+This tab helps the programmer understand the current state of the class-level variables.
+- The Heap Inspector is an advanced, cutting-edge tool designed to provide a more comprehensive view of an object's contents by extracting data from the heap directly.
+This tool is extremely useful if a hashcode is generated instead of a .toString() visualization as mentioned above.

+Get *memdbgvis* for free here: https://github.com/VJZ-Corp/memdbgvis.